JayanthiML/YouTube-Data-Harvesting-and-Warehousing/README.md

 ### 3. **Data Transformation and Warehouse (SQL)**
 - Retrieve data from MongoDB
 - Clean and transform using Python and Pandas
-- Insert into a relational database (MySQL / PostgreSQL) for structured analysis
+- Insert into a relational database (MySQL) for structured analysis

 ### 4. **Exploration & Querying**
 - Use SQL queries to answer questions like: